2021 General and Special Elections: Tuesday, November 2, 2021

-Mason has its own polling station for on-campus residents only so you don’t have to leave campus!
+Mason has its own polling station for on-campus residents only, so you don’t have to leave campus!

-Vote in the General and Special Elections on Tuesday, November 5, 2019 at Merten Hall (next to Panda Express).
+Vote in the November General and Special Elections on November 2, 2021 at Merten Hall (next to Panda Express).

 Polls are open 6:00am thru 7:00pm.

-Only students who register with their on-campus/HUB mailroom address can vote at Merten Hall.
+Only students who register with their on-campus/Hub mail room address (residence hall AND room number) can vote at Merten Hall.
 All other Fairfax County registered voters must vote at their home precincts.

 Living In Fairfax County (NOTE: Mason is located in Fairfax County):

 VOTE IN PERSON ON ELECTION DAY: If you are a commuter student and want to vote on Election Day, go to your designated polling station between 6:00am and 7:00pm on Nov.
 2, 2021.
 Find your polling station at: elections.virginia.gov.